abdurrehman10q/Basic-Calculator-App-/README.md

-🔢 Basic Calculator App – Streamlit
+🔢 Basic Calculator Web App using Streamlit

-This is a beginner-friendly calculator web application built with Streamlit.
-It provides a graphical interface for performing basic arithmetic operations between two integers.
+I built a simple, interactive calculator web application using Python and Streamlit.
+The app allows users to perform essential arithmetic operations—Addition, Subtraction, Multiplication, Division, Modulus, and Floor Division—in a clean and responsive UI.

-🚀 Features:
+✅ Key Features:

-📥 Input two integers using number fields

-➕ Add

-➖ Subtract

-✖ Multiply

-➗ Divide (with ZeroDivisionError handling)

-% Modulus (with ZeroDivisionError handling)

-⌊⌋ Floor Division (with ZeroDivisionError handling)
+Real-time number input with result display

+Responsive buttons for each operation

+Error handling for division by zero

-🖼️ Sidebar image and title branding
+Sidebar with title and branding image

-💻 Tech Stack:

-Python
+✅ This project demonstrates my skills in:

-Streamlit
+Building front-end interfaces with Streamlit

+Handling user interaction and edge cases

+Writing clean, functional Python code